 Fundraising is an essential part of most student organizations.
-There is no limit to fund-raising possibilities, as long as they are legal and are within University rules.
 The staff of Student Engagement and Campus Life will gladly meet with any organization to discuss possible fundraising ideas.
 If any questions arise, feel free to contact or come by Student Engagement and Campus Life.
 Only student organizations that have been recognized by Student Engagement and Campus Life may engage in fundraising activities to collect donations or sell products and services.